cdong1012/cdong1012.github.io/_posts/2020-11-17-RegretLocker.markdown

 ![alt text](/uploads/RegretLocker12.png)

-The result value is a buffer of all the SMB folders(is it supposed to be called folder?
-Can someone correct me on what we should call these things in SMB? :cry:) in string form.
+The result value is a buffer of all the SMB folders in string form.

-Then, it goes through a while loop calling a function to encrypt these SMB folders.
-I label this encryption function as *smb_encrypt()*.
+Then, it goes through a while loop calling a function to encrypt these SMB folders, so I label this encryption function as *smb_encrypt()*.
 I actually have not set up SMB on my virtual machine, so when I ran this, I did not know if it could actually encrypt SMB folders or not...

 ![alt text](/uploads/RegretLocker13.png)